juchiyu/spin_gradients/README.md

   - gsr_network_averages_full.csv has the full ea timeseries with gsr applied,
   - gsr_network_averages_shortened.csv has the short ea timeseries and gsr applied,

-- the spins_gradients folder (directory above spin_gradients) has a folder for each subject in the study, plus others that were excluded, with pscalars for every gradient variation (gsr, task, concatenated, shortened)
+- the spins_gradients folder (directory above spin_gradients) has a folder for each subject in the study, with pscalars for every gradient variation (gsr, task, concatenated, shortened)